jpelgrim/Bug109900820/README.md

         NetworkInfo networkInfo = connectivityManager.getNetworkInfo(network);
         (...)

 At this point `networkInfo.getExtraInfo()` is returning `null` on Android P Beta, where it is returning the SSID on previous versions of Android.
-I wonder if this is a bug, or if it is intentional that we can’t get that extra (SSID) info as of Android P. I’ve got the `ACCESS_NETWORK_STATE` and `ACCESS_COARSE_LOCATION` permissions, so that’s not the issue.
+I wonder if this is a bug, or if it is intentional that we can’t get that extra (SSID) info as of Android P. I’ve got the `ACCESS_NETWORK_STATE` permission, so that’s not the issue.
 And again, it’s returning the extra info (SSID) fine for older Android versions.

+# Steps to reproduced
+Enter the SSID and the mac address in the appropriate input fields and press the "Go!" button.

+**Note**: There's a work around for the fact that we get a security exception on Android 6.0 Marshmallow when calling `connectivityManager.requestNetwork(...)`

+    java.lang.SecurityException: com.xyz.app was not granted either of these permissions: android.permission.CHANGE_NETWORK_STATE, android.permission.WRITE_SETTINGS.

+Even though we have `android.permission.CHANGE_NETWORK_STATE` in our manifest `¯\_(ツ)_/¯`

 # Sample output
 In the project I included a log statement which outputs the retrieved networkInfo object in the `onAvailable` method.
 On Android Marshmallow the extra info is the SSID I wanted to connect to 'NODE-0066':